1 Your Big-Ticket Expenses

 # 3 Important Documentation

 In today’s world, we have important docs like copies of our passport, NRIC, driver’s license etc stored on the cloud.
 Even visas are electronic.
-But in the event of technology failures like a bad Wi-Fi connections, a dead phone, or airport systems being down, hardcopy documents will be a lifesaver.
+But in the event of technology failures like a bad Wi-Fi connection, a dead phone, or airport systems being down, hardcopy documents will be a lifesaver.

 Print everything out and have several photocopies of your visa, proof of funds (bank statements), passport, and driver’s license with you.